RestDocArchive/specification/specification.md

 ### 2.8 Schema

 A schema is identified by its URI.
 There are two types of schema definitions.
-If the MediaType is JSON the schema can be defined inline otherwise the schema definition points to the URL containing the schema document.
+If the MediaType is JSON the schema can be defined inline.
+The second option is to point to the URL containing the schema document.

 ## 3. RestDoc